zimoun/bempp-conda/README.md

 Therefore, it is possible that these recipes do not work as they are.

-Tested on Linux: Ubuntu LTS 14 and Debian stable/testing.
+**Tested on Linux**: Ubuntu LTS 14 and Debian stable/testing.

-3 Steps
+4 Steps
 -------

  - First Install Miniconda and the required tools
  - Second, clone the repo

  ```
      $ git clone https://github.com/zimoun/bempp-conda.git
      $ cd bempp-conda
 ```

  - Third, build
  - Fourth, install (locally in the miniconda environment)